-Embedding will now have an added value: Histotech(s), while embedding, bar code the cassette and visually check the biopsies/specimens confirmity to their original shape and numerosity, as recorder at the time of grossing and cassetting and displayed on the HistoDream EW screen.
+Embedding will now have an added value: Histotech(s), while embedding, bar code the cassette and visually check the biopsies/specimens conformity to their original shape and numerosity, as recorded at the time of grossing and cassetting and displayed on the HistoDream EW screen.

 HistoDream EW is a robust and reliable unit built to last: it is the ideal companion for tissue embedding and it’s fully equipped to answer any Histotech request.

 No need to change, but improve your routine!Read More

 The wax collection drawers must be checked every day, and must be emptied at least daily or whenever